 We’ll demonstrate the value of Pardot website tracking over Google Analytics with the following reports.

 Report 2: Prospect Page View Activity

-Once a visitor converts into a Prospect, they have their own record inside Pardot.
-The cookie makes a connection between the browser, and the Prospect record.
-They start racking up a nice trail of Engagement History/Prospect Activities; you will see this on the right side of the Overview tab on any Prospect record.
+Once a visitor converts into a prospect, they have their own record inside Pardot.
+The cookie makes a connection between the browser and the prospect record to start racking up a nice trail of Engagement History (prospect activities).
+View this trail of ‘Page Views’, per prospect, on the right side of the Overview tab on any prospect record.

-One activity you may see is ‘Page View’.
-Clicking into the activity opens up more details, showing:
+Clicking into any ‘Page View’ activity opens up more details, showing: